 I’ve recently begun a study of the Avraham Gileadi translation of Isaiah.
 I’ve found his site, Isaiah Explained a surprisingly rich and interesting resource.
-Not only do you have a parallel translation of Isaiah with the KJV translation to the left, but audio commentary of each verse in every chapter.
+Not only do you have a parallel translation of Isaiah with the KJV translation to the left, but the audio commentary of each verse in every chapter.

-The audio commentary is amazingly exhaustive; for example, chapter 1 has over 95 minutes of commentary on a verse by verse basis!
+The audio commentary is amazingly exhaustive; for example, chapter 1 has over 95 minutes of commentary on a verse-by-verse basis!
 The visual design of the site itself is pretty poor; (I’m a web/graphic designer for a living so I’m probably a little overly critical in this area) but is nevertheless quite usable and easy to navigate.

 Bro.
 Gileadi is a fascinating individual; here’s some information about him via Wikipedia: